Do Macs get viruses and malware?

 Macs can have software and hardware vulnerabilities, too

-Software and hardware vulnerabilities can affect all devices, no matter their maker.
-You may have heard of a major vulnerability last year dubbed Meltdown and Spectre.
+Software and hardware vulnerabilities can affect all devices, no matter who makes them.
+You may have heard of a major vulnerability in 2018 dubbed Meltdown and Spectre.

-This was a particular form of malware that affected the processor chips of PCs and Macs.
-This hardware vulnerability allowed programs to steal data that was currently being processed on the computers’ chip.
-This included data like your passwords stored in a password manager or browser, emails, personal documents, photos, and instant messages.
-All of these types of information were vulnerable until the right software patches were installed.
+This malware infected the processor chips of PCs and Macs.
+This hardware vulnerability then allowed programs to steal data that was being processed on the computers’ chips.

 How to tell if your Mac has a virus

 This could be a sign of adware.
 Being bombarded with a slew of advertisements every time you perform an action on your computer should be a signal that it’s time to run a virus scan.
-Signs may include unusual amounts of banner ads, or fake pop-ups that recommend updates to your computer.
+Warning signs might include an unusual number of banner ads that pop up on your screen or fake pop-ups that recommend updates to your computer.

 Mac users are familiar with what is referred to as the “spinning wheel of death.”
-That’s when the cursor turns into a rainbow wheel.
-This is a sign of a sluggish computer.
-That little wheel means that your Mac is working overtime, trying to do too many things at once.
-When this happens, it could mean there’s a malicious program running in the background you may not know about.
+This happens when the cursor turns into a rainbow wheel.
+This is a sign of a sluggish computer, with that little wheel a sign that your Mac is working overtime trying to do too many things at once.
+When this happens, it could mean there’s a malicious program running in the background that you might not know about.

 Did your browser suddenly change its homepage to something you’ve never seen before?
 If your browser is unresponsive, or starts crashing regularly, you might have a virus.

 That may sound odd, but it’s true.
-A lot of malware aims to be installed without the user’s knowledge and to run quietly in the background.
-This is why installing strong antivirus software is crucial for Macs, as it can detect threats you may not be able to.
+Cybercriminals like installing malware that runs quietly in the background.
+This makes it more difficult for users to detect.
+This is why installing strong antivirus software is crucial for Macs, as it can detect, and eliminate, threats that would otherwise sneak past you.

 Do Macs need antivirus software?